-Some preliminary COPEX campaign results have previously been published and presented, e.g., Abdu et al. (2004), and Reinisch et al. (2004).
-The present paper and a companion paper by Sobral et al (2008, this issue) use the conjugate point digisonde and all-sky optical imager data to address, respectively, issues related to (a) conjugate point ionospheric symmetry/asymmetry conditions related to the ESF mentioned earlier in the introduction, and (b) zonal plasma bubble irregularity drift velocities as obtained from the optical imageries and GPS spaced scintillation receivers and their theoretical evaluations, while the other COPEX results published more recently elsewhere concern (1) field line integrated conductivity effects as related to the connection between spread F development and Es lavers at conjugate locations (Batista et al., 2008), (2) F2 peak parameters, drifts and spread F derived from Digisonde Ionograms for the COPEX Campaign in Brazil (McNamara et al., 2008) and (3) GPS L-band scintillations and ionospheric irregularity zonal drifts inferred at equatorial and low latitude regions (Muella et al, 2008).
-This paper concentrating on item (a) above, is organized in the remaining sections as follows: (3.1) General characteristics of the ESF irregularities at conjugate locations; (3.2) Evening vertical plasma drift (zonal electric field) and ESF development, (3.3) Symmetry/asymmetry in hmF2 and transequatorial winds (TEW), 3.4-Transequatorial winds and ESF, (3.5) Medium term trend in the transequatorial wind and evening vertical drift.
-(4) Discussion: and (5) Conclusions.
+[6] Some preliminary COPEX campaign results have previously been published and presented [e.g., Abdu et al., 2004; Reinisch et al., 2004].
+The present paper and a companion paper by Sobral et al. [2009] use the conjugate point Digisonde and all-sky optical imager data to address issues related to (1) conjugate point ionospheric symmetry/ asymmetry conditions related to the ESF mentioned in section 1 and (2) zonal plasma bubble irregularity drift velocities as obtained from the optical imageries and GPS spaced scintillation receivers and their theoretical evaluations, respectively, while the other COPEX results published more recently elsewhere concern, first, field line integrated conductivity effects as related to the connection between spread F development and E_s layers at conjugate locations [Batista et al., 2008], second, F_2 peak parameters, drifts and spread F derived from Digisonde ionograms for the COPEX Campaign in Brazil [McNamara et al., 2008], and, third, GPS L band scintillations and ionospheric irregularity zonal drifts inferred at equatorial and lowlatitude regions [Muella et al., 2008].
+This paper, concentrating on item 1 above, is organized as follows: section 3.1 covers the general characteristics of the ESF irregularities at conjugate locations, section 3.2 covers evening vertical plasma drift (zonal electric field) and ESF development, section 3.3 covers symmetry/asymmetry in $h_m F_2$ and transequatorial winds (TEW), section 3.4 covers transequatorial winds and ESF, section 3.5 covers the medium-term trend in the transequatorial wind and evening vertical drift, section 4 is the discussion, and section 5 presents the conclusions.